niceduckdev/portfolio/src/content/projects/global-gourmet.md

 I used an open source database based on SQLite called [Pocketbase](https://pocketbase.io/).
 It is incredibly easy to set up and use.

-The site is deployed on [Cloudflare pages](https://pages.cloudflare.com/).
+The site is deployed on [Cloudflare Pages](https://pages.cloudflare.com/).

 If I had to develop this website right now I would go for a more server side approach.
-The site uses VueJS's SPA router which is great for applications with a lot of client side interactivity but this isn't the case.
+The site uses VueJS's SPA router which is great for applications with a lot of client side interactivity but this wasn't the case with this website.

 ![Global Gourmet](/images/projects/global-gourmet.webp)